 My primary ham radio interests are DXing (see my DX totals below) and contesting on the HF bands, particularly on CW.
 I'm also active in other areas such as 6 meters and the other VHF/UHF/microwave bands up to 24 GHz, and I've recently gotten into RTTY.
 I am a Life Member of the American Radio Relay League (ARRL), a founding member of the Kentucky Contest Group (KCG), and a member of the Amateur Radio Transmitting Society (ARTS).
-I also serve on the Board of Directors of, and am currently an Advisor to the Northern California DX Foundation (NCDXF).
+I have also served on the Board of Directors of, and am currently an Advisor to the Northern California DX Foundation (NCDXF).
 If you're a DXer, please consider supporting the NCDXF!

 I received my first amateur license in 1976, at the age of 10 (WN4UYU, which later became WA4UYU).
 I soon upgraded to a General class license.
 Eventually, in 1985, I upgraded to Advanced, changed my call to KJ4VH, then quickly upgraded to Extra.
 I needed those Extra class privileges once I was bitten by the DX bug!

-In November, 1996, I changed my call once again (under the vanity call sign program) to N4GN.
+In 1996, I changed my call once again (under the vanity call sign program) to N4GN.
 It's much better on CW!
 In 1997, I passed the highest-class Finnish amateur radio exam, and also received the Finnish vanity call OH4GN.
 In 2013, I also passed the Class A amateur exam in the Philippines and received the call sign 4F1GN.

 After many years of bachelorhood, I finally met the woman of my dreams in January, 2002.
 Her name is Joana, and we were married on 04 October, 2003.
 The ceremony took place in Tagaytay City, Philippines.
 You can get all the details on Tim and Joana's Wedding Site.
 As if that wasn't enough, Joana also has a terrific son, Phivocs, from a previous marriage.
 He's really a fine young man, and I can't believe what a 2-for-1 deal I got!

 Well, enough about me.
 If you are really bored, you can find out more by clicking on my picture above.
-Or check out my new personal blog at TimTotten.com, or my LinkedIn profile or Facebook page.
-And for anyone who might be interested, my résumé is available (PDF format, 90 kB).
+Better yet, check out my new personal blog at TimTotten.com, or my LinkedIn profile or Facebook page.
+And for anyone who might be interested, my résumé is available (PDF format).